KevinGao97/Reddit-ReadabilityIndex-Python-/README.md

 1. Please ensure you are using Python version 3.6.0 or up.
 2. To install the necessary dependencies, run the following in CMD or terminal: ```pip install -r requirements.txt ```
 3. Please setup praw before running the program through the following link: https://praw.readthedocs.io/en/latest/getting_started/authentication.html#oauth
+4. When running the program, it will prompt from the following 3 options: \
+ A. Checking the Coleman-Liau Index of all top comments from a given reddit link.\
+ B. Checking the Coleman-Liau Index of all top comments through a text file containing reddit links, separated by newline.
+This file is named 'threads.txt'. \
+ C. Finding the Coleman-Liau Index of all top comments from the top 10 submissions of an existing subreddit. \
+5. The program

 ### Features